qngapparat/daf/README.md

 // lend
 ```

-The enclosed code is packaged into a FaaS function.
+The enclosed code will be packaged into a FaaS function.

 ### Run DAF via Terminal (Not recommended):